nick-ulle/2014-sta298/README.md

 SVM: Use the labels and 4096-vectors to build a support vector machine with a variety of kernels on a subset of the data.
 Test prediction rate on the held-out data.
 *(Classification Rate: 97.5%)*

-Neural Net: Build a back-propogated neural network with 4096-length input layer and a 1D output layer.
+Neural Net: Build a back-propagated neural network with 4096-length input layer and a 1D output layer.
 Play around with the number of hidden neurons and train until suitable number of iterations passes.
 Use the trained neural net to predict testing observations.
 *(Classification Rate: 96.9%)*